 After surgery, you will need to adhere to the eating and behavioral changes you developed during the preoperative process.
 By continuing to monitor your relationship with food, you will be able to use your "tool" (the operation) to achieve your weight loss goals.

 Studies show there is a reduction in the risk of developing cardiovascular disease later in adulthood.
 Patients also reduce their risks of other health conditions such as high blood pressure and diabetes.
 Many report a reduction in sleep apnea symptoms, as well as improved quality of life and mobility.

 Videos: Brown Surgical Associates’ Adolescent Bariatric Surgery Program

 Bariatric Surgery Resources

-- Center for Bariatric Surgery at The Miriam Hospital (Providence, Rhode Island)
+- Center for Bariatric Surgery at The Miriam Hospital in Providence, RI

 - American Society for Metabolic and Bariatric Surgery (ASMBS)

-- Visit Brown Surgical Associates’ bariatric surgery Facebook page
+- Be sure to "like" and "follow" Brown Surgical Associates’ Bariatric Surgery Facebook page